 - Each student will select one case from Weeks 2 and 3.
 You have a choice to do either a group case analysis and presentation, or an individual article review which you relate to the case/course topic. - You will also select a second case for which you will act as a discussant during class discussion (see below). - There are six case studies from which you may select your preferred cases.
 (See pages 5-8 below or custom course package M#11366.) - Cases are assigned on a first come, first served basis.
-Email me before the course starts if you have decided which option you have selected and your preferred cases.
+Please email me before the course starts if you have decided which option you have selected and your preferred cases.
 Otherwise, a sign-up sheet will be posted during our Week 1 class. - No more than 5 students in each case study group.
-No more than 3 article reviews per case. - Case study questions and guidelines are posted on OWL.
+No more than 2 article reviews per case.
+No more than 5 discussants per case. - Case study questions and guidelines are posted on OWL.
 They will assist you to select your case, focus your analysis and plan your presentation, or alternatively to select and write an article review.